 Your wedding or civil partnership will be one of the most important and memorable days of your life.
 However, as with anything in life, things can and do go wrong!
 So it’s important that you consider taking out insurance to protect your big day!
-Through this buying guide we will provide you with some impartial advice on the key things to consider when taking out Wedding Insurance.
+Through this buying guide we will provide you with some useful infomration and tips on the key things to consider when taking out Wedding Insurance.

 Why should you take out cover?